 process.
 They are usually created by trusted parties (e.g. the person

-would only have caused problems for repos that included metadata files
+have caused problems for repos that included metadata files from untrusted

-from untrusted sources without reviewing them.
-For f-droid.org, the
+sources without reviewing them.
+For f-droid.org, the metadata files can

-metadata files can only be downloaded to the production servers via
+only be downloaded to the production servers via git commits in